 Make sure you have regular hearing and eye tests.
 You will qualify for free NHS eye tests at least once every two years if you are over 60 or receiving certain benefits and you may be eligible for a free eye test at home if you can't get to an optician.
 Action on Hearing Loss has an online hearing test and your GP can also arrange a hearing test.

 Look after your feet

 Keep your toenails trimmed and visit a chiropodist if you have any foot problems.
-Talk to your GP to see if you qualify for free NHS foot care services or contact the Society of Chiropodists and Podiatrists to find a registered chiropodist in your area.
+Talk to your GP to see if you qualify for free NHS foot care services or contact the College of Podiatry to find a registered chiropodist or podiatrist in your area.